XinYangMTSU/D3JS/Intro.md

 ## `2.2 Understanding SVGs`

+In this section, I'm going to go over some of the basics of SVGs, which D3 uses to visualize data on the screen.
+I'll teach you about how they're positioned, I'll show you some rules about placing SVGs, and I'll show you waht the syntax looks like in HTML.

 ### What are SVGs?

 `SVG stands for Scalable Vector Graphic.
 It is a vector image format.
 Basically, it is a language that allows to build shapes with code.
 A d3.js chart is actually a set of svg shapes put together.
 For instant, a scatterplot is just composed by several circles as the one shown below.
 This document of the d3 graph gallery showcases the different shapes offered by Svg.`